FILE: <bc-71.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 Two general views of competition in a patchy environment have been proposed.
 In the first coexistence is promoted by a balance between competitive ability and colonizing ability (Skellem 1951, Cohen 1970, Levins & Culver 1971, Horn & MacArthur 1972, Slatkin 1974, Armstrong 1976).
 An alternative view proposed by Levin (1974) is that competition in a patchy environment may result in a persistent coexistence if both species inhibit their own growth less than their competitors, so that in any patch the numerically dominant species would exclude the competitor; each species would have a refuge in those patches where it is numerically dominant.

-A more recent idea has been proposed by Shorrocks et al. (1979) and Atkinson & Shorrocks (1981), where each patch is temporary in nature but is regularly renewed.
+A idea has been proposed by Shorrocks et al. (1979) and Atkinson & Shorrocks (1981), where each patch is temporary in nature but is regularly renewed.
 Such resources may be typical for many invertebrates (Shorrocks et al. 1979).
 In this case the competitively inferior species is not constantly driven out of patches because the patches are ephemeral in nature.
 Because of this, coexistence can occur when competition between the species can be more severe than in the homogeneous case because its frequency of occurrence is reduced by the fraction of patches which contain only one species.

 This view emphasizes the importance of aggregated spatial dispersion among patches in the populations of the competing species.
 Atkinson & Shorrocks (1981) investigated the consequences of this by using the negative binomial distribution of individuals among patches in a two-species competitive model.
 The conclusions of this work were primarily that coexistence of competitors on a divided resource is possible under many more scenarios than in the homogeneous case.
 Specifically, coexistence is promoted by dividing a resource into more and smaller breeding sites, by aggregation of the superior competitor, and especially by allowing the degree of aggregation to vary with density.